 Corns are hard cone-shaped bumps of skin commonly found on the top surface of the smaller toes, particularly over a joint.
-Calluses are somewhat rounded, flat thickenings of the skin located on the sole of the foot.
+Calluses are broader, flat thickenings of the skin usually located on the palms or soles.

-Treatment usually requires removal through scraping with a scalpel.
-After this procedure, padding of various sorts (for example, felt or moleskin) may be applied to remove pressure from the healing area.
-Devices placed in the shoe (orthoses) or other inserts that have padding and metatarsal support pads can help reduce pressure caused by callus build-up under the balls of the feet.
+To prevent corns and help treat existing corns, people can use cushioning and devices that redistribute pressure from the affected areas.
+Padding of various sorts (for example, felt or moleskin or foam-rubber protective bandages) and devices placed in the shoe (orthoses) or other inserts that have padding and support can help reduce pressure.
 Dells, which are holes cut through part of the footwear beneath the area that is painful, can also help reduce pressure and pain.

 Regular care from a podiatrist (a doctor specializing in foot care) is helpful for people who have a tendency to develop calluses and corns.
 Proper foot care is important (see Caring for the Feet).

 People who have disorders that impair normal nerve function (neuropathy) and circulation of blood, such as diabetes, are at increased risk of developing open sores (ulcers) in their feet when the skin is damaged (see The Foot in Diabetes).
 These ulcers can become infected.
 Doctors may choose not to surgically treat corns and calluses in people who have these underlying disorders.
 In these cases, special shoes and shoe inserts that reduce pressure over the affected area may be necessary and beneficial.